Admissions

 What uniform is required?

-Full uniform lists are provided upon acceptance, with items available from our approved supplier.
-We hold regular Pre Loved uniform sales.
+Full uniform lists are provided upon acceptance, with items available from our approved supplier, School Blazer.

 How can I arrange a school visit?